Up on Highgate Hill can be found an old stone, Dick Whittington’s stone, surrounded by an old fence, with a cat sitting on top.

 A report in Beauties of England, published in 1776 reports that the stone is a small pyramid mounted on top of a larger pediment, which also matches a drawing of a stone in the Annals of Hampstead.

-There’s also a suggestion that the original stone was related to the Lepper hospital that used to be on the other side of the road, as a sort of marker that the hospital was here.
+There’s also a suggestion that the original stone was related to the Lepper hospital which used to be on the other side of the road, as a sort of marker that the hospital was here.

 If true, then Dick Whittington’s stone was originally a lepper stone.